 "We have gift stores and restaurants that are owned by moms and dads.
 They know you.
 You sit down and you don’t even have to tell them what your favorite beverage is - they bring it.” - Pam Tallmadge

 She's got style, and an incredible smile.
 She's also got a flair for the arts, volunteering regularly at Stage Door Players, our local theatre.
-Her husband's the mayor of Dunwoody, but she's in charge.
+She's simply sensational.

 "Travel is so important because you see outside yourself, outside your community, and I think it makes you really appreciate what you have at home." - Jennifer Boettcher